 Registration for Continuous Enrollment (CE) is limited to students who have completed all required coursework (with the exception of independent research hours 4995/5995/5993) and are pursuing academic work/research necessary to complete a degree.
 CE is designed primarily for students who are working on a thesis, dissertation, or research paper/capstone.

 Students who have completed all their coursework and are working on non-thesis research papers, capstones, performance, or other creative work enroll for four credit hours.
-Students who have completed all their coursework and are working full time on a thesis or dissertation enroll for eight credit hours.
+Students who have completed all their coursework and are working full time on a thesis, dissertation, or major doctoral research paper enroll for eight credit hours.
 Doctoral students who have completed all coursework are eligible for continuous enrollment during the preparation of the doctoral comprehensive examinations.
 CE hours will not appear on student transcripts.

 Students enrolled in the dual undergraduate-graduate program who have earned the baccalaureate degree and have completed all required graduate coursework and are working on a thesis are eligible for graduate CE.

 CE is not to be used for students who are only engaged in required internships and practicums.
 Students should register for internship and practicum courses through their department.

 Students should be enrolled in CE by the end of the 100% reimbursement/drop-add period to be eligible for the university health insurance and health fee, plus loan deferment.
 Students who do not enroll prior to the first day of classes of a given quarter will be charged late registration fees as determined by the Registrar.

 CE enables students to maintain active status with the University and access to university resources including library, email, lab access, participation in the DU Student Health Insurance Plan and Health & Counseling fee services, and part-time student rates at the Coors Fitness Center.
 Students who are appointed DU employees must pay the Coors Fitness Center faculty/staff rate.